 Serious discrepancies between the indecent images of children viewed and the summary provided by the police must be reported to line management who will refer the matter to police line managers.

 Where indecent photographs/pseudo-photographs of children are found on the suspect's computer system or other property, the usual choice of charge is likely to be one of 'making' an indecent photograph of a child contrary to section 1(1)(a) of the PCA 1978 or possessing such images contrary to section 160 of the CJA 1988.
-An advantage of charging 'making' rather than 'possession' of an indecent photograph of a child in such cases is the absence of a defence (except in a very limited category - link to Defences above) to a charge of 'making'.
+An advantage of charging 'making' rather than 'possession' of an indecent photograph of a child in such cases is the absence of a defence (except in a very limited category - see the section on Defences above) to a charge of 'making'.

 The decision by the police to administer a caution will ordinarily be made in conjunction with the CPS. although the police do, theoretically, retain a right to administer a caution.
-An offence contrary to section 1 PCA or section 160 CJA 1988 is not eligible for a conditional caution.
+An offence contrary to section 1 of the PCA or section 160 of the CJA 1988 is not eligible for a conditional caution.